Rayen-cherni/Back-end-Telework-Platform/README.md

 ```
 and run the serve.

-For more details about database connexion, you can check this [Article](https://chartio.com/resources/tutorials/how-to-set-the-default-user-password-in-postgresql/)
+For more details about database connexion, you can check this [Article](https://chartio.com/resources/tutorials/how-to-set-the-default-user-password-in-postgresql/) .
+Create a user manually from Database using Dbeaver or any other database administration system.

+Its as important to document(as is the development) and make your APIs available in a readable manner for frontend teams or external consumers.
+The tool for API documentation used in this starter kit is Swagger 2, you can open the same inside a browser at the following url [http://localhost:8080/swagger-ui.html#/](http://localhost:8080/swagger-ui.html#/)

 ## Throughout the entire application
 Developers can find more information about this Application on my Github repository.
 I have written a series of two repositories on Spring Boot and Angular, here are the links: